agravier/agravier.github.io/etc/notes/cn-coursera/notes03.md

 - λ
 - None of these.

 Explanation: The variance of a poisson distribution is equal to the mean and the standard deviation is the square root of the variance.
-Therefore, if the mean firing rate is r, the variance is equal to \\(\sqrt{r}\\}.
+Therefore, if the mean firing rate is r, the variance is equal to \\(\sqrt{r}\\).

 ##### Maximum likelihood